Advertising with Facebook Ads – Getting Started

 Step 2 – Getting Acquainted with the Pixel

-If you want to get the detailed information regarding the activity of users on your pages, the Pixel is going to be of great help.
+If you want to get detailed information regarding the activity of users on your pages, the Pixel is going to be of great help.
 But what is Pixel, anyway?
 It’s a piece of code that you need to paste on your page to monitor how visitors interact with its contents.
 That includes registering the links they clicked, which can be invaluable for remarketing purposes.

 The Pixel is also used to measure the effectiveness of ads.
 When the user clicks it and gets redirected to the landing page, the code makes a note of that and lets you know.
 To install Pixel on Facebook, check out the platform’s Help Center.
 Once you do that, make sure it’s integrated with your landing pages.
-If you want to know more about Pixel in Landingi, there is a detailed instruction right here.
+If you want to know more about Pixel in Landingi, there is detailed instruction right here.

 Step 3 – The Objective

 The configuration of the actual campaign starts with selecting its goal.
 The choice in this regard can affect the effectiveness and the cost of your efforts, so choose wisely.
 You should know that financially-speaking, increasing your reach is going to be cheaper than conversions or app installs.
 Here is the full list of objectives in Facebook Ad Manager: